Club News :: The Friday Flyer

 Yacht Club

 Yacht Club meetings are held on the fourth Thursday of the month in the Holiday Bay Room at the Lodge; cocktail hour is 5 p.m., dinner is 6 p.m., meeting begins at 7 p.m.
 Dinner is $15.
 Boat ownership is not a criterion for membership.
 Annual membership is $15.
-Members enjoy fun events throughout the year, including the Moonlight Cruise, Progressive Dinner, Lake Clean-Up and more.
-For more information, call Mary Jane Kelly at 951-244-1768.
+Members enjoy fun events throughout the year, including the Moonlight Cruise, Progressive Dinner and Parade of Lights.
+For more information, call Membership Chair Mary Jane Kelly at 951-244-1768 or Commodore Dave Dain at 951-205-1445.

 CLAMS